Conditions For Successful Helium Detonations In Astrophysical Environments: Conditions for Successful Helium Detonations

 Our results are consistent with this picture.
-In Figure~\ref{fig:ni} we calculate the fraction of $^{56}$Ni in the region immediately downstream to the detonation within our simulations shortly after the detonation reaches a steadily-propagating state (left panel).
-This is compared to the expected fraction of $^{56}$Ni if the detonation is allowed to propagate a distance long enough for the downstream material to reach NSE (right panel).
+In the left panel of Figure~\ref{fig:ni} we calculate the fraction of $^{56}$Ni in the region immediately downstream to the detonation within our simulations shortly after the detonation reaches a steadily-propagating state.
+To do this, we average the nickel abundance within $3\xi_{\rm crit} \le x \le 4\xi_{\rm crit}$ at the moment the shock crosses $x=4\xi_{\rm crit}$.
+These measurements are compared to the expected fraction of $^{56}$Ni if the detonation is allowed to propagate a distance long enough for the downstream material to reach NSE (Figure~\ref{fig:ni}, right panel).
 We find that the two models produce radically different yields of $^{56}$Ni, indicating that the post-detonation state that is produced shortly after a detonation first forms is not representative of the state it would have reached if it was allowed to expand until NSE was achieved.

 As described in Section \ref{subsec:critsize}, the initiation size $\xi_{\rm crit}$ is comparable to the size of the WD itself for $\rho \lesssim 10^{6}$ g cm$^{-3}$.
-Incidentally, this is the same region in which the fraction of $^{56}$Ni declines to the point that it is no longer the predominant species within the ash (Figure \ref{fig:ti}, right panel).
-For densities $10^{5} \lesssim \rho \lesssim 10^{6}$ g cm$^{-3}$, and for temperatures typical of adiabatically compressed WD material (red dashed line), the predominant species that is produced is $^{44}$Ti (Figure \ref{fig:ti}, left panel).
+Incidentally, this is the same region in which the fraction of $^{56}$Ni declines to the point that it is no longer the predominant species within the ash (Figure~\ref{fig:ti}, right panel.
+Here the titanium abundance is averaged over the hot spot zone, which we define to be $0\le x \le \xi_{\rm crit}$, at the time the shock reaches $x=4\xi_{\rm crit}$).
+For densities $10^{5} \lesssim \rho \lesssim 10^{6}$ g cm$^{-3}$, and for temperatures typical of adiabatically compressed WD material (red dashed line), the predominant species that is produced is $^{44}$Ti (Figure~\ref{fig:ti}, left panel.).
 This progression to heavier species in the ash as the density increases is similar to the result seen when He is burned at constant density and temperature \citep{Hansen:1971el}.

 The stable decay product of $^{44}$Ti is $^{44}$Ca, and the production of this particular isotope has been associated with type II SNe.
 However, the amount of $^{44}$Ti produced per type II SN may not be sufficient to explain the amount required to produce the ratio of $^{44}$Ca/$^{40}$Ca observed in the Sun \citep{Timmes:1996gh}.
 Given the fact that greater than half of the initial He can be burned to $^{44}$Ti, He burning can produce vastly larger quantities of $^{44}$Ti than type II SNe, which on their own may not be able to explain observed abundance \citep{Woosley:1994ik,The:2006bu}.
 If the rate of WD collisions, disruptions, and SN Ia events involving a He WD are comparable to the type II rate, He burning on low-mass WDs may be the primary source of $^{44}$Ti in the universe.